The mountain of acronyms used in ecommerce marketing can make your head spin, but MER is one of the most important to understand.

 Total media spend during the analysis period

-MER describes the general productivity of your overall ecommerce marketing efforts.
-The ratio (sometimes expressed as a multiplier) represents how much revenue every ad dollar spent has produced during a specific period.
+MER is a ratio (sometimes expressed as a multiplier) that represents how much revenue every ad dollar spent has produced.

 To see how MER calculations work, let’s look at a quick hypothetical: